 C. Oil may not be shipped to Russia by the Siberian route if the capacity of the Siberian route has been reduced to 5 BRPs per turn (40.251).

 40.74 INTERCEPTION PROHIBITED: Siberian grants do not occur on the mapboard and may not be intercepted or attacked.

 40.8 BRP GRANTS TO CHINA:

-40.82 MECHANICS: American BRP grants to China are made by sending the granted BRPs along one of the following routes.
+40.82 MECHANICS: British and American BRP grants to China are made by sending the granted BRPs along one of the following routes.
 All land hexes along the route must be under Allied control and free of Japanese ZoCs.
 Transports used to carry BRP grants to China are at risk if intercepted or attacked at sea.

 - a port in China, then to Chungking or Kunming;